Carlisle: Media

 The Cumberland News is the local broadsheet paper published on Fridays.
 The News and Star is the evening paper.
 Both are published by Carlisle-based CN Group.
-Carlisle is home to BBC Radio Cumbria, CFM and Hospital Radio Echo, which was established in 1965 and is the hospital radio station to Cumberland Infirmary, 24 hours a day.
+Carlisle is home to BBC Radio Cumbria, Greatest Hits Radio Cumbria & South West Scotland and Hospital Radio Echo, which was established in 1965 and is the hospital radio station to Cumberland Infirmary, 24 hours a day.
+CRFM is Carlisle's community based station which also broadcasts online.